 Over the years, ITRC has really gone much more in depth.
 They've begun tracking more and more types of issues that people may encounter, so it's anything from the financial impact to the emotional, physical, and behavioral.
 Over the last two years, they've gone much deeper adding the lost opportunity costs or the downstream effects.
 They just keep finding that every time we ask more questions about what the experience was, it comes out that there are so many more tentacles to this challenge and to this problem.

-“We’ve often found that when people think of identity theft, they think about the financial ramifications associated with this crime on its victims, not the emotional impact,” said Velasquez.
-“In looking at the Aftermath results, we continue to see the emotional devastation caused by this crime, which further reiterates the need for all stakeholders—consumers, industry, and government—to work together to influence change and ultimately reduce the amount of people impacted every year.”
+"We've often found that when people think of identity theft, they think about the financial ramifications associated with this crime on its victims, not the emotional impact," said Eva Velasquez, CEO and President of the Identity Theft Resource Center.
+"In looking at the Aftermath results, we continue to see the emotional devastation caused by this crime, which further reiterates the need for all stakeholders—consumers, industry, and government—to work together to influence change and ultimately reduce the amount of people impacted every year."

 What Are the Big Issues Caused By Identity Theft?